nikomatsakis/fields-in-traits-rfc/0000-fields-in-traits.md

-- **The ability to index into fixed-length arrays with a constant index.** However, it would be best to couple that with a general overhaul of constant evaluation (and probably an extension of borrowck to understand expressions of this form more broadly).b
+- **The ability to index into fixed-length arrays with a constant index.** However, it would be best to couple that with a general overhaul of constant evaluation (and probably an extension of borrowck to understand expressions of this form more broadly).
 - **The ability to deref.**  This was excluded so as not to complicate field access in trait objects, but it could be that traits with lvalues that require passing through a reference are